tehwave/gm48.net-oauth2-gms2/README.md

 The project will not work out-of-the-box, as the Client ID and Secret credentials provided are not real.

+### Why is YYC (YoYo Compiler) required?

+The YYC is required as GameMaker Studio games exported without the YYC can, to some degree, be reverse-engineered.

+That would make it possible to extract the sensitive Client ID and Secret credentials from your game.

+Note that nothing in the gm48.net API allows sensitive or personal user account information to be retrieved or updated.

 ## Usage

 Ask the player for authorization to use their gm48.net account.